Why Does My Child Need Their Baby Teeth Removed?

 Need Help?
 Contact The Office Of Dr. Patrick Stuckey For An Appointment!

-Dr. Patrick Stuckey is an experienced family dentist , and has lots of experience treating kids of all ages.
+Dr. Patrick Stuckey is an experienced family dentist in Ruston, and has lots of experience treating kids of all ages.
 We only recommend tooth extractions as a last resort at our office, and we can help you decide the best option for your child’s unique situation.
 Contact us online or give us a call at (318) 255-8648 to schedule an appointment in Ruston today.

 Ready to Book your Appointment?